Acebond/acebond.github.io/posts/2025-12-19-risc-it-for-the-biscuit.md

 }
 ```

-This uses a couple syscall the VM exposes, those are defined like so:
+This uses a couple syscall's the VM exposes, those are defined like so:
 ```asm
 .section .text
 .globl _start, syscall_exit, print_char_string, print_u64_hex, print_u64, print_new_line